 How to undergo treatment in Germany

-Citizens of the countries of the European Union and the Schengen area can travel to Germany without hindrance.
-Other citizens can only travel for a serious reason.
-If you are not an EU citizen, you still can enter Germany for treatment of the urgent medical conditions.
+Citizens of the EU and Schengen countries can travel freely to Germany.
+The rest of the citizens can only travel for serious reasons.
+If you are not an EU citizen, you can still enter Germany for emergency medical treatment.

-- Treatment can only be carried out in Germany, and not in the patient's home country
+- Treatment can only be carried out in Germany and not in the patient's country of residence.

-- Treatment refusal is life-threatening or causes significant long-term damage to human health
+- Refusal of treatment is life-threatening or causes significant long-term damage to human health.

 The listed reasons must be supported by appropriate documentation.

-Lockdown is mandatory for people traveling from countries that the German Robert Koch Institute classifies as risk areas.
-Anyone who has traveled to such a country within 14 days before entering Germany must go to lockdown for two weeks.
-The list of such countries is updated constantly.
+Isolation is mandatory for people traveling from countries classified as risk areas by the German Robert Koch Institute.
+Anyone who has arrived in such a country 14 days before entering Germany must be quarantined for two weeks.
+The list of such countries is constantly updated.

-Therefore, if you are planning to travel to Germany, before leaving you need to find out if the country you are in is on this list.
-This also concerns people returning from travel.
-The specific lockdown rules are developed by the federal states of Germany.
+Therefore, if you are planning a trip to Germany, before leaving, you need to find out if the country you are in is on this list.
+This also applies to people returning from a trip.
+Specific isolation rules have been developed by the federal states of Germany.

-All confirmations about the urgency of your arrival in Germany are issued by a German hospital and the doctor specifically based on the review of your medical documentation (translations of medical records, tests, imaging examinations).
-If, after arriving for treatment, the severity of your diagnosis is not confirmed, then your case will be re-qualified as an outpatient, which will affect the duration and plan of treatment.
+All confirmations about the urgency of your arrival in Germany are issued by a German hospital and a doctor based on the analysis of your medical documentation (translations of medical records, analyzes, imaging studies).
+If, after arriving for treatment, the seriousness of your diagnosis is not confirmed, your case will be re-qualified as outpatient, which will affect the duration and treatment plan.

-Each hospital that issues an invitation for treatment or confirmation of the need for treatment, helping to obtain the medical visa, determines the safety requirements (7- or 14-day of self-isolation or the absence of the need to self-isolate by presenting an up-to-date certificate from the homeland about a negative test for COVID-19, as well as a certificate from the test taken in German airport of arrival).
+Each hospital that issues an invitation for treatment or confirmation of the need for treatment, helps to obtain a medical visa, determines the safety requirements (7- or 14-day self-isolation or no need for self-isolation by presenting an up-to-date certificate from the motherland about a negative test result for COVID-19, as well as certificate from the test taken at the airport of arrival in Germany).

-If you do not have a valid medical visa, then after the payment for treatment, you will receive an invitation, with which you apply to the German consular authorities to issue you an entry medical visa.
+If you do not have a valid medical visa, then after paying for the treatment you will receive an invitation with which you apply to the German consular authorities to issue you an entry medical visa.

 Before traveling to Germany:

-- The receiving clinic confirms the medical necessity and possibility of treatment.
+- The admission clinic confirms the medical necessity and the possibility of treatment.

-- For a patient and one accompanying person coming from risk areas without symptoms of COVID-19, a negative COVID-19 test result is required to enter Germany.
-The test result must be dated no earlier than 48 hours before entering Germany and must be submitted to the medical institution at the time of the first appointment.
+- A negative COVID-19 test result is required for a patient and one accompanying person arriving from risk areas without COVID-19 symptoms to enter Germany.
+The test result must be dated no earlier than 48 hours before entering Germany and must be presented to the medical institution at the time of the first appointment.

-To obtain a medical visa, a person should confirm the severity of the health condition, including cancer.
+To obtain a medical visa, a person must prove the seriousness of the health condition, including cancer.
 All embassies accept documents and issue medical visas, indicating that this is an urgent treatment.
-For this, the confirmation about the medical condition from a local doctor is needed.
+This requires confirmation of the local doctor's health status.

-The time of the request review is individual for each case.
-If the country's embassy is closed, Booking Health helps resolve this issue through the federal police.
+The processing time of the application is individual for each case.
+If the country's embassy is closed, Booking Health helps resolve the issue through the federal police.

-To obtain a medical visa, you need an invitation from the clinic, where it is mentioned that the clinic is expecting the patient and that this is an urgent treatment, the date of admission and the duration of stay, confirmation of payment for treatment and a letter from the attending physician.
-Booking Health can organize everything from the above.
+To obtain a medical visa, you will need an invitation from the clinic, which states that the clinic is expecting a patient and that this is an urgent treatment, the date of admission and duration of stay, confirmation of payment for the treatment, and a letter from the attending physician.
+Booking Health can arrange all of the above.

-If it is necessary to extend the medical visa, to continue the treatment, it can be extended locally and Booking Health can issue this as well.
+If the medical visa needs to be renewed in order to continue treatment, it can be renewed locally and Booking Health can issue this as well.

 How the Booking Health can help

-It is not easy to self-organize treatment in Germany.
-It requires certain knowledge and experience.
-Thus, it is safer, easier, and less stressful to shift some responsibility onto a medical tourism agency.
+It is not easy to organize your own treatment in Germany.
+This requires some knowledge and experience.
+Thus, it is safer, easier and less stressful to shift some of the responsibility to the medical tourism agency.

-As the largest and most transparent medical tourism agency in the world, Booking Health has up-to-date information on cancer care during the lockdown.
+Booking Health, the largest and most transparent medical tourism agency in the world, has up-to-date information on cancer care during quarantine.

 If you want to undergo treatment in Germany, Booking Health will provide the following services:

-- The up-to-date information about the overall cost of cancer treatments
+- Up-to-date information on the total cost of cancer treatment

 - Translation of medical documents

-- Help in applying for a medical visa for the patient and accompanying person
+- Assistance in obtaining a medical visa for the patient and the accompanying person

-- Solving the issues with obtaining a medical visa, in case if the embassy is closed or your request for a medical visa has been declined
+- Resolving issues with obtaining a medical visa if the embassy is closed or your request for a medical visa is rejected

 - Flight and accommodation booking

-Booking Health can take on all the issues.
-You can be free of unnecessary stress, while Booking Health takes care of all organizational aspects.
+Booking Health takes care of all the questions.
+You can get rid of unnecessary stress, and Booking Health takes care of all organizational aspects.